SYLLABUS

 - Programming Language: Java

-- Development Environment: In class we
+- Development Environment: In class you

-source software that runs on Macs, Windows, and Linux
+run on Macs, Windows, and Linux

-- Optionally, you can download and install any other platform that allows you to program in Java, provided that you know how to use it and feel comfortable with it (such as Eclipse, IntelliJ, and so on).
+- Optionally, you may download and install any other platform that allows you to program in Java, provided that you know how to use it and feel comfortable with it (such as Eclipse, IntelliJ, and so on).

-- Other: Miscellaneous resources will be provided to you through MS Teams in the form of handouts or links to electronic tools in the web, which will help you visualize, practice, and/or have fun while learning the concepts.
+- Other: Miscellaneous resources will be provided to you through MS Teams or Kit in the form of handouts or links to electronic tools in the web, which will help you visualize, practice, and/or have fun while learning the concepts.

-Topics to be Covered
+Topics to be Covered (and tentative course schedule)

 The following are the topics we will be learning about and discussing during COMP 210 (and a tentative schedule for when each of them will be covered).

-Week 1 | Introduction to Data Structures: What are
+Introduction to Data Structures:

 ---|---|

-Week 3 | Queue ADT Queues as Arrays Queues as LinkedLists |
+Queue ADT Queues as Arrays Queues as LinkedLists Iterators Stack ADT |

-Weeks 5 | Analyzing Recursion Recursion vs. Iteration Time Complexity for Recursion |
+Week 5 | Analyzing Recursion Recursion vs. Iteration Recursive functions, Recursive Data Structures |

-Weeks 6 | Sorting and Sorting Algorithms Recursion and Sorting Analyzing Sorting Algorithms |
+Week 6 | Sorting and Sorting Algorithms Recursion and Sorting Analyzing Sorting Algorithms |

 Weeks 7 and 8 | Tree ADT Tree Traversal Algorithms Binary Tree ADT Binary Search Trees |